 The serve_stale module allows expired entries to be served from the cache for some additional time when the upstream DNS server is unable to respond to queries.
 This can help mitigate the impact on you with regards to the websites you visit the most during a large scale distributed denial of service (DDoS) attack against critical DNS infrastructure (as we’ve witnessed again and again in recent years).

 The stats and predict modules work together to identify usage patterns and preemptively refresh expired queries from the cache.
 We all have patterns for when in the day we check our email and specific websites.
 So too do many of the internet-of-things devices we have in our homes.
 Knot Resolver may end up sending some unnecessary requests for this feature to work.
-However, in my experience its actually quite good at deciding which domains it should keep up-to-date in its cache and when it should stop updating domains I no longer visit.
+However, in my experience its quite good at deciding which domains it should keep up-to-date in its cache and when it should stop updating domains I no longer visit.

 Lastly, Knot Resolver is configured to validate DNSSEC.
 Domain owners can cryptographically sign their domains in a way that a validating resolver (such as Knot Resolver) can ensure that a third-party hasn’t modified or hijacked the domain.
 In Fedora, this just requires this line to be present.